 When a printer says that it is printing at 300 DPI, it actually means that it is spitting out 300 drops of ink onto a square inch of paper.
 300 of those microlitre or picolitre droplets on a square inch of paper is not much, so with ‘photorealistic printing’ you need at least 1440 drops per inch (DPI) to ensure that the paper is covered completely and that you see a smooth gradation of colour even if the print is viewed from close by.

 Biggest Print Size

-Now, what’s the largest print that you’re going to make with your best picture?
+Now, let’s look at what the largest print that you’re going to make with your best picture?

 Most people would not enlarge their prints beyond 8″X12″ which translates into about 3.8 megapixel at 200 DPI (photolab quality) or 8.6 Megapixel at 300 DPI (offset print quality).

 Everyone who is going to use their cameras to illustrate a coffee table book please put up their hands… So, all of you need no more than 9 Megapixels.
 The rest of us can sit pretty with a 4-megapixel camera.

 My suggestion is that the people with the hands in the air buy a dSLR camera with upwards of 24 Megapixel sensors, to ensure a high enough resolution picture for their offset prints, and so that they’ll be able to zoom in to their images and still have enough pixels to print their coffee-table books.

 Everyone else can stay at below 12 Megapixels and still be happy with amazing detail in their pictures, even when enlarged, or zoomed and cropped!

 Personally, I am entirely satisfied with photo printing at 200 dpi.
 They are sharp, clear and have excellent colour contrast.